Review: Swarzkopf Got2b Powderful Volumizing Styling Powder

 Got2b Powderful is, as I’m sure you’ve guessed from the name, a powder which you apply to the roots of the hair in order to create volume.
 I was suspicious of this because I tend to be clumsy, and I imagined myself spilling it all over a black dress or something, and then walking around like Casper the Friendly Ghost all day.
 Or ending up with grey roots, because, me being me, I would be sure to use too much.

-Now, I realise this doesn’t look like much to you with your normal, non-limp hair.
-But it does make quite a difference to my fine, poker-straight stuff, and I’m happy to report that it does it without creating a sticky, greasy mess at the roots.
+All joking aside, though, this does make quite a difference to my fine, poker-straight stuff, and I’m happy to report that it does it without creating a sticky, greasy mess at the roots.
 Yes, you can tell that there’s some product there when you touch it, but you can’t tell by looking at it, and I like it enough to have made it a permanent addition to my morning hair routine.

 This is priced from around £2.99 and you can click here to buy it from Amazon.